Supermarket Meat Awards 2019

 “While Coles and Woolworths have performed well in some areas, ALDI’s dominance in these ratings is clear.
 The trend is that consumers who buy their meat products at ALDI generally believe they’re getting better bang for their buck.”

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Frequently Asked Questions

-Canstar Blue surveyed 3,049 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten supermarket private label meat products in the last four weeks – in this case, 2,273 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten a supermarket home brand meat product (e.g. steak, mince, cutlet etc.) from a supermarket in the last four weeks (Note: this refers to supermarkets’ own brand products, not name-brand products purchased in a supermarket and not products purchased from an independent butcher, deli, farmers’ market etc) – in this case, 2,088 people.